KXDM-LP

 KXDM-LP (95.3 FM) is a low-power FM radio station broadcasting in a religious format.
 Licensed to Worland, Wyoming, US, the station is currently owned by Divine Mercy Radio.

+Divine Mercy Radio is the collective name for several independent, non-profit, lay apostolate organizations dedicated to Catholic broadcasting across the United States.

+The core format is Catholic Talk and Teaching.
+Programming is typically drawn from major Catholic networks such as EWTN Radio.

 The station broadcasts from a tower east of Worland.